airbus-cert/skyblue.team/content/posts/yagi-yet-another-ghidra-integration-for-ida.md

 As a final step of the decompilation, we used the internal of Ghidra to find the calling functions.
 We used the internal variable tree (also known as Varnode in the Ghidra world) to find local and global variables.
 We can also determine the address of the symbol, where the variable is defined (the use address which refers to an assembly address).
-With all this information we can easily request the IDA database to jump, Xref or retype global symbols.
+With all this information we can easily request the IDA database to jump, Xref, or retype global symbols.

 # What about local variables?

 Local variables are the result of the decompilation and could be unknown by IDA database.
-The stack variable could match between the two algorithms, actually, it’s true in most cases, so he work was easy, and we used a lot of *Action* system in Ghidra.
+The stack variable could match between the two algorithms, actually, it’s true in most cases, so the work was easy, and we used a lot of *Action* systems in Ghidra.

 Ghidra internally uses the "Entity Component System" (ECS) pattern.
 This pattern has become more and more famous, in particular in the video game industry.